Frequently Asked Questions

 By default, the XENAX® servo controllers are delivered with the IP address 192.168.2.100.
 The subnet mask is set to 255.255.240.0.
 This means that the tablet / laptop / PC needs to be in an IP address range of 192.168.
 "0-15".
 "0-255" n order to make a first connection.
 Adjustable under "Control Panel \ Network and Internet \ Network and Sharing Center" Change adapter settings / then customize the desired connection with right-click properties in the IP protocol TCP / Ipv4.
 The connection can be checked with the cmd.exe and the command Ping + "IP-Adresse".
 As soon as the connection is established, the IP address and subnet mask of the XENAX® servo controller can be changed to any address using XENAX® Ethernet Installer.

 Important note: The WebMotion® on the XENAX® Xvi 75V8 is based on JAVA.
 The newer XENAX® Xvi 48V8 is based on HTML5.
 Since various browsers no longer support JAVA, we offer the encapsulated QupZilla Webbrowser with integrated JAVA.
-The HTML5 version of WebMotion® works on all leading browsers like FireFox, Google Chrome, IE, Microsoft Edge etc.
+The HTML5 version of WebMotion® works on all leading browsers like Firefox, Google Chrome, IE, Microsoft Edge etc.

-Fehler Port 10001 refused
+Error Port 10001 refused

 This error means that a connection to the XENAX® Xvi already exists.
 This happens when the browser tries to open the same XENAX® Xvi IP address a second time. (multiple tabs)